thesandf/DAIPs/README.md

 ---

-## 📖 Recommended Reading for DAIP Project
+## 📖 Recommended Reading for DAIP Project ( Not Recommended For Audit).

 | Section                    | Suggested Resources |
 |---------------------------|----------------------|